krobelus/rate-experiments/thesis.md

 literal $x$.
 Because both clauses are satisifed by the shared UP-model, the solver would remove them and add deletions of $x$ and $xy$ to the proof.

-In `MiniSat`, *locked* clauses are reason clauses, the reason for having propagated some literal in the trail.
-The method `Solver::removeSatisfied` also deletes locked clauses, however, the literals assigned because of such a locked clause will not be unassigned.
+In `MiniSat`, reason clauses are called *locked*.
+The method `Solver::removeSatisfied` also deletes locked clauses, however, the literals propagated because of such a locked clause will not be unassigned.
 This suggests that the locked clause is implicitly kept in the formula, even though it is deleted.
-State-of-the-art DRAT checkers ignore deletions of unit clauses, which means that they do not unassign any literals when deleting clauses, matching `DRUPMiniSat's` behavior.
+State-of-the-art DRAT checkers ignore deletions of unit clauses, which means that they do not unassign any literals when deleting clauses, matching `DRUPMiniSat's` internal (but not external) behavior.
 In above example, after deleting both clauses from $F$, the unique reason clause for literal $x$ is gone.
 Therefore the shared UP-model does not contain literal $x$ anymore.

 We have proposed[^minisat-post] two possible changes to make `DRUPMiniSat` produce proofs that do not require ignoring unit deletions when checking.